 #

-Though he had never had occasion to visit Newgate, through his association with Parson Sinews, who had visited the prison to attend a number of hangings, Roderick had a vague understanding of its layout.
+Though he had never had occasion to visit Newgate personally, Roderick had a vague understanding of its layout thanks to his discussions with Parson Sinews.
 This wasn’t Taggert’s first visit to the prison, nor Mr. Hargrave’s.
 Still, Roderick led the way, the two policemen following close behind as they climbed the short staircase.
 He paused at the top of the stairs and motioned for the policemen to do the same.

 Before rounding the corner, he took a moment to listen.
 It was eerily quiet.
 Roderick realized, in the silence, that his heart was racing.
 He half expected to round the corner and find himself face to face with another zombie.
 But so far the zombies hadn’t proven to be stealthy hunters.
 They clumsily stumbled towards their prey.
-He should be able to hear them before he ran into them, so long as he was took his time and didn’t rush in.
+He should be able to hear them before he ran into them, so long as he took his time and didn’t rush in.
 Still, he couldn’t shake the feeling that he was heading in to certain danger.

 At last, certain that the coast was clear, he rounded the corner.
 No zombies loomed in front of him.
 He motioned for the policemen to follow, and headed into the passage.
 His footsteps echoed against the bare walls.
 The floor was cold and hard on his bare feet.